appcito/automation-tool/README.md

 Automation tools

-Using inventory listing tool, you can list all or specific instances running/stopped/terminated in Appcito AWS account:
+Using inventory listing tool, you can list all or specific instances running/stopped/terminated in AWS account:

 Please check if python is installed.
 If you are running RHEL, run below: